Paper 2024/1528

 Abstract

-We show that the widely-used Schnorr signature scheme meets existential unforgeability under chosen-message attack (EUF-CMA) in the random oracle model (ROM) if the circular discrete-logarithm (CDL) assumption, a new, non-interactive and falsifiable variant of the discrete-log (DL) problem we introduce, holds in the underlying group.
-Notably, our reduction is tight, meaning the constructed adversary against CDL has essentially the same running time and success probability as the assumed forger.
-This is crucial for justifying the size of the underlying group used in practice.
+We show that the widely-used Schnorr signature scheme meets existential unforgeability under chosen-message attack (EUF-CMA) in the random oracle model (ROM) if the circular discrete-logarithm (CDL) assumption holds in the underlying group.
+CDL is a new, non-interactive and falsifiable variant of the discrete-logarithm (DL) assumption that we introduce.
+Our reduction is completely tight, meaning the constructed adversary against CDL has essentially the same running time and success probability as the assumed forger.
+This serves to justify the size of the underlying group for Schnorr signatures used in practice.
 To our knowledge, we are the first to exhibit such a reduction.
-Indeed, prior work required interactive and non-falsifiable assumptions (Bellare and Dai, INDOCRYPT 2020) or additional idealized models beyond the ROM like the algebraic group model (Fuchsbauer et al., EUROCRYPT 2020).
-We justify CDL by showing it holds in two carefully-chosen idealized models that idealize different aspects of it.
-Namely, we show that CDL is as hard as DL in these models.
+Indeed, prior work required interactive and non-falsifiable assumptions (Bellare and Dai, INDOCRYPT 2020) or additional idealized models beyond the ROM like the algebraic group model (Fuchsbauer, Plouviez and Seurin, EUROCRYPT 2020).
+To further demonstrate the applicability of CDL, we show that Sparkle+ (Crites, Komlo and Maller, CRYPTO 2023), a threshold signing scheme for Schnorr, is tightly secure (under static corruptions) assuming CDL.
+Finally, we justify CDL by showing it holds in two carefully chosen idealized models that idealize different aspects of the assumption.

 Metadata